-CC1.4.1 Information Technology

-001.4.1 CCTV system is managed and maintained to ensure monitoring of the CBD. information recrimotogy
+CC1.4.1 CCTV system is managed and maintained to ensure monitoring of the CBD.
+Deliverables: Information Technology Requests from Police for CCTV Footage are processed.

-Deliverables:

-Requests from Police for CCTV Footage are processed.
 The CCTV network is improved and maintained within the Lithgow CBD and Council facilities.
 CC1.4.2 Impound abandoned articles from public places in accordance with the impounding act.
-Ranger Services

-Deliverable:

-Number of abandoned articles impounded.

-CC1.4.3 Parking patrols undertaken in the CBD and School Zones Ranger Services
+Ranger Services Deliverable: Number of abandoned articles impounded.
+CC1.4.3 Parking patrols undertaken in the CBD and School Zones Ranger Services Deliverables: 200 Parking patrols per annum in the CBD 24 on-street parking enforcement in school zones conducted.

-Ranger Services

-Deliverables:

-200 Parking patrols per annum in the CBD

-24 on-street parking enforcement in school zones conducted.

 A minimum of two education programs conducted per annum.

-CC1.4.4 Protect people, property and the environment from exposure to natural hazards WHS & Risk

-and build resilient communities.
+CC1.4.4 Protect people, property, and the environment from exposure to natural hazards WHS (WORK, HEALTH & SAFETY) & and build resilient communities.
+Risk Deliverables: Implement the Signs as Remote Supervision capital works program.

-Deliverables:

-Implement the Signs as Remote Supervision capital works program.